ethereumjs/ultralight/README.md

 Use `npm run dev` in the `portalnetwork` library to have Typescript automatically recompile code as changes are made.

-The browser client supports live reload as well as so any changes made in the `portalnetwork` or `browser-client` libraries will result in the browser client reloading.
+The browser client supports live reload as well, so any changes made in the `portalnetwork` or `browser-client` libraries will result in the browser client reloading.
 ### Detailed Node Usage/Interop Instructions

 See the [`browser client`](./packages/browser-client) and [`cli`](./packages/cli) READMEs for more specific usage with each client.